Spyros Skouras: Marriage and family

-Skouras had several children with his wife, including sons Spyros S. Skouras, Plato A. Skouras.
-His daughter jumped from a building to her death.
+Skouras had several children with his wife, including sons Spyros S. Skouras and Plato A. Skouras.
+His daughter committed suicide by jumping from a building.
 Athanasios Skouras, member of the Greek Resistant Organisation PEAN during the Axis Occupation of Greece in the Second World War, was a relative of his.

 Rise to influence

 In May 1935 Spyros Skouras took the initiative for the merger of Fox Studios with Twentieth Century Pictures.
-He served as president of the merged company 20th Century Fox from 1942 to 1962.
+He was president of the merged company 20th Century Fox from 1942 to 1962.
 Skouras was also a major stockholder of 20th Century Fox.

 In the 1950s he, together with his brothers, controlled 20th Century Fox, National Theaters, Fox West Coast Theaters, United Artists Theaters, Skouras Theaters, Magna Corp, and Todd AO.
 Skouras' assets in 1952 amounted to $108,000,000, greater than any other theater or movie mogul, including the Schencks, Warners, Shuberts, or his countryman Alexander Pantages.

 Skouras oversaw the production of such classics as Don't Bother to Knock, The Seven Year Itch, The Hustler, The King and I, Gentlemen Prefer Blondes and The Robe.
 He signed a young model named Norma Jean Baker to 20th Century Fox who, after changing her name to Marilyn Monroe, rose to fame as the most famous Hollywood sex symbol of the 20th century.
 Monroe, who never knew her father, developed a special relationship with Skouras, and sometimes called him "Papa Skouras".

 During Skouras' tenure, the longest in the company's history, he worked to rescue the faltering film industry from the lure of television.
 20th Century Fox's advertising slogan, Movies are Better than Ever, gained credibility in 1953 when Spyros introduced CinemaScope in the studio's groundbreaking feature film The Robe.
 The wide screen CinemaScope increased the appeal of films, helping them maintain audiences against television.
 This new technology soon became the standard of the whole industry.